idesignpbp/public-api-documentation/source/includes/_orders.md

 Attribute | Type | Description
 ---------- | ------- | -------
-id | string | Unique identifier for the object title | string | Our SKU field which includes the order id number and information about where the factory will send the garment custom_order_number | string | Dealers can set this field to whatever they want.
+id | string | Unique identifier for the object title | string | Our SKU field for orders custom_order_number | string | Dealers can set this field to whatever they want.
 It is typically the dealer's SKU or a summary of the order garment_count | integer | How many garments are in the order. multi-piece garments (e.g., Suit) are counted as 1. ship_type | string | How is the garment shipped to the final destination